Ademaove/YandexCourse/README.md

 # Yandex course of Development in C++
- The collection of useful algorithms, data structures and other codes from Yandex Course on Coursera.
+The collection of my codes for different problems that come hard or tricky to me.